kennan-grant/kennan-grant/README.md

 # Kennan Grant
 ## Software Engineer, Machine Learning and Data Engineering

-Solve the rigbt problem in the right way
+Solve the right problem in the right way

 ***Specialization:*** ???
 ***Projects:*** ???